 The title of Duke Nukem Forever became a meme due to its apt name.
 Of course fans joke that the "forever" part is in reference to how long it took to release – and they aren't far wrong.

 Duke Nukem Forever went into development in 1997 but wasn't released until 2011.
 With Duke Nukem 3D releasing in 1996, the gap between the games is a massive 15 years.

 Unfortunately Duke Nukem Forever didn't live up the long overdrawn hype, receiving unanimously bad reviews from various outlets.

 That isn't to take away from Duke Nukem 3D, though, which alongside Doom is considered one of the best FPS games of all time.

 Shenmue 2 to Shenmue 3

-More than $6 million was pledged to the kick-starter, with nearly 70,000 backers, the game's development has continually been pushed back.
+More than $6 million was pledged to the Kickstarter with nearly 70,000 backers, but the game's development had been continually pushed back.

-GTA 6 might be a long wait but the above releases show it could be a lot worse.
-Besides, the seven or eight years we have to wait for Grand Theft Auto 6 will likely be worth it.
+GTA VI might be a long wait, but the above releases show it could be a lot worse.
+Besides, the seven, eight, or even nine years we have to wait for Grand Theft Auto 6 will likely be worth it.